 5. Make the topping: A few hours before serving, remove the torte from the fridge, detach the pan sides and arrange the berries and mint leaves on top.
 To add shine and sweetness to the berries (optional), melt the raspberry jam in a small bowl, stir in the crème de cassis/water and brush over the fruit.
 Refrigerate until serving time.
 To cut, dip a thin-bladed, sharp knife in hot water and dry it between slices.
 Store leftovers in the fridge.

 Editor’s note: This recipe is a variation of one published by King Arthur Flour.

-Dr. Vera Dawson’s column “High Country Baking” publishes biweekly on Thursdays in the Summit Daily News.
+Vera Dawson’s column “High Country Baking” publishes biweekly on Thursdays in the Summit Daily News.
 Dawson is a high-elevation baking instructor and author of three high-altitude cookbooks.
-Her recipes have been tested in her kitchen in Frisco, where she’s lived since 1991, and altered until they work at our altitude.
-Contact her at email@example.com.
+Her recipes have been tested in her kitchen in Frisco, where she’s lived since 1991, and altered until they work at elevation.
+Contact her at firstname.lastname@example.org.